JorjaFox/website/content/_posts-old-blog/2010-03-11-csi-10x15-neverland-march-11th-discussion-post.md

 <img src="//static.jorjafox.net/wordpress/2010/03/neverland-100x100.jpg" alt="" title="unshockable" width="100" height="100" class="alignleft size-thumbnail wp-image-2290" />"They have tried everything to get this guy off!"  <em>CSI</em> fights fire with ... well, not fire.
 Discuss the episode here. <del datetime="2010-03-12T03:39:32+00:00">Spoilers will happen and, as always, I'll update once the ep airs and we have caps etc.</del>

 <h2>Official Release</h2>
 When a young boy is found murdered, the CSI team uncovers evidence that may link his death to an old case that recently resurfaced.

 <h2>Spoilers</h2>
 ET broke the news this morning:
-<blockquote><strong>The Murder of a 14 Year Old Has Ties to the Past on 'CSI'</strong>
+<blockquote>**The Murder of a 14 Year Old Has Ties to the Past on 'CSI'**

 When a young boy is found murdered, the CSI team uncovers evidence that may link his death to an old case of Sara Sidle's (Jorja Fox) on tonight's episode of "CSI: Crime Scene Investigation." </blockquote>